 Now, this isn’t the be-all-end-all of balance.
-This guide really only works if you’re taking features and abilities that have been used before by Wizards of the Coast.
+This guide only works if you’re taking features and abilities that have been used before by Wizards of the Coast.
 If you’re creating a brand new ability or feature then it’s not going to be as accurate, but it’ll give you a solid estimate as to where you’re at in terms of power.

-I personally have used this before and found it extremely helpful.
+I have used this before and found it extremely helpful.
 I’m a stickler for balance so it was great for me to have something to check my work.
 It also really helped me in figuring out what exactly a race is, mechanically speaking.

-It’s fun to create new things, though it can be a bit daunting when you are first starting out.
+It’s fun to create new things, though it can be a bit daunting when you are first starting.
 Homebrew races make a big initial impact but generally will not break the game if you’re a little off in one way or another in terms of balance.
 They’re the perfect first project for aspiring homebrewers.

 As someone who tends to run homebrew campaigns instead of premade adventures, I find that I regularly do some form of homebrewing to the races.
 Maybe not mechanically, but I’ll regularly reflavor or reskin races to help better fit the world that I’ve created.